craftercms/docs/source/reference/graphql.rst

 Working with GraphQL
 --------------------

-CrafterCMS provides built-in support for GraphQL to query content in any site without writing additional code.
+CrafterCMS provides built-in support for GraphQL to query content in any project without writing additional code.
-A GraphQL schema is generated independently for each site based on the content-type configuration that has been created using Crafter Studio, and the schema is automatically updated after any change is detected.
+A GraphQL schema is generated independently for each project based on the content-type configuration that has been created using Crafter Studio, and the schema is automatically updated after any change is detected.

-To implement a site that uses GraphQL you would follow a workflow like this:
+To implement a project that uses GraphQL you would follow a workflow like this:

-1. Create a new site (if needed, for existing sites skip to step number 3)
+1. Create a new project (if needed, for existing projects skip to step number 3)
-2. Define the content model for your site
+2. Define the content model for your project
-3. Obtain the GraphQL schema for your site, you can use the provided GraphiQL client or any third party client
+3. Obtain the GraphQL schema for your project, you can use the provided GraphiQL client or any third party client
-4. Develop GraphQL queries to use in your site or external app
+4. Develop GraphQL queries to use in your project or external app

 All content changes made by authors in Crafter Studio will be immediately available in GraphQL queries.

 When a change is made in the content model, for example adding a new field or creating a new content-type, the GraphQL schema will be rebuilt to reflect the same changes.
-So for a CrafterCMS site that uses GraphQL queries the development process would look like this:
+So for a CrafterCMS projecct that uses GraphQL queries the development process would look like this:

 1. Developers define the base content model